Economy of the Pskov Republic: Currency

-Until the 15th century Pskov used grivnas along with Arabic, Western European and Byzantine coins.
-According to Pskov Chronicles in 1409 Pskovians started to use German pfennig in trade with the Hansa.
-Between themselves they continue to use marten snouts as petty cash.
-In 1425 Pskov started to mint its own silver coin called pskovka.
+Until the 15th century, Pskov used grivnas along with Arabic, Western European and Byzantine coins.
+According to the Pskov Chronicles, Pskovians started to use German pfennig in trade with the Hansa in 1409.
+Amongst themselves, they continued to use marten snouts as petty cash.
+In 1425, Pskov started to mint its own silver coin, called the pskovka.

-The main currency used in the trade between Hanseatic cities in the 16th century was the thaler – a heavy (29 grams) high-quality silver coin which was minted in German cities, most of them in Bohemian Joachimsthal after which thalers in Pskov and Novgorod were called “efimki”.
-In the Pskov-Hansa trade thalers minted in Lübeck were used most often.
-Until the 17th century exchange thaler rate was 1:36 (36 kopeks for 1 thaler).
-In the first half of the 17th century one thaler was equal to 100 denga (1/2 ruble).
+The main currency used in the trade between Hanseatic cities in the 16th century was the thaler – a heavy (29 grams) high-quality silver coin which was minted in German cities, most of them in Bohemian Joachimsthal, after which thalers in Pskov and Novgorod were called “efimki”.
+In the Pskov-Hansa trade, thalers minted in Lübeck were used most often.
+Until the 17th century, the thaler exchange rate was 1:36 (36 kopeks for 1 thaler).
+In the first half of the 17th century, one thaler was equal to 100 denga (1/2 ruble).
 Golden coins were rarely used in the Baltic trade.
-These rare coins were mostly 3.4 gram golden ducatss minted in Hungary.
-Large part of trade operations were conducted using credit system, but in the absence of bank loans merchants gave their counterparty promissory notes which then were the basis for the right to demand repayment.
+These rare coins were mostly 3.4 gram golden ducats minted in Hungary.
+A large part of trade operations were conducted using a credit system, but in the absence of bank loans, merchants gave their counterparty promissory notes, which then were the basis for the right to demand repayment.